ScooloV/bbpedia/docs/death_zone/match_events.md

 backfirred again..*

-For the remainder of the drive, any player wishing to move more than fivve squares during their activation must Rush in order to do so.
+For the remainder of the drive, any player wishing to move more than five squares during their activation must Rush in order to do so.
 For example,

-![](../media/death_zone/image296.jpg)a player with MA 7 could move up to fivve squares normally, then up to four spaces by Rushing (this being the two remaining squares of their MA, plus the two Rush attempts that are normally allowed).
+![](../media/death_zone/image296.jpg)a player with MA 7 could move up to five squares normally, then up to four spaces by Rushing (this being the two remaining squares of their MA, plus the two Rush attempts that are normally allowed).